 To access the application form for Stage 2 applications only

-If you have been shortlisted from a Stage 1 form:
+If you have been shortlisted from a Stage 1 application:

-The ‘Stage 2 Application’ task can be accessed at any time until you either submit the application (using the Submit button in the application process which will appear once all the validation is complete) or the call closes.
+- The ‘Pending Application’ task can be accessed at any time until you either submit the application (using the Submit button in the application) or the call closes.

-Clicking on the Stage 2 Application link takes you to the application’s main page where you can complete your application information (clicking on this link will not submit an incomplete application).
+- Clicking on the Pending Application link takes you to the application’s main page where you can complete your application information (clicking on this link will not submit an incomplete application).

-The NETSCC MIS can always be accessed directly for you to go to your home page where all your applications and other tasks will be listed.
+- REALMS can always be accessed directly, on your home page all your applications and other tasks will be listed.

 To submit a Stage 2 application